davidpanderson/noah/xword/xw.md

 `add_link()` links a cell in one slot to a cell in another one.
 A given cell can be shared by at most two slots.

-You must supply two functions and link them with the XW main program (in xw.cpp).
+You must supply the following functions and link them with the XW main program (in xw.cpp).
 ```
 void make_grid(const char* fname, GRID &grid);